athackst/labeler/README.md

     - `any-glob-to-all-files`: ANY glob must match against ALL changed files
     - `all-globs-to-any-file`: ALL globs must match against ANY changed file
     - `all-globs-to-all-files`: ALL globs must match against ALL changed files
+- `description`: The description of the label if creating it
+- `color`: The color of the label if creating it

 If a base option is provided without a top-level key, then it will default to `any`.
 More specifically, the following two configurations are equivalent:
 ```yml